apafinal1/EmployeeDetails/README.md

 # Create Super user account for login as admin
 $ python manage.py createsuperuser

-# Visit admin page to create a user
+# Visit admin page to create a dummy user
 $ python manage.py runserver

 # Goto browser and add some data.